CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: : Chat-based Helper for Organizational Intelligence Repository

 For Q\&A, \sys{} maintains an embedding index over the documentation repository and performs retrieval-augmented generation conditioned on the user's question and the retrieved text.
+We use GPT-4o (temperature=0, max\_tokens=1000) for text generation and text-embedding-3-small for document embeddings via the OpenAI API.
 Input handling is implemented through prompting: the LLM is instructed to decide whether an incoming message should be treated as a Q\&A query or an update request.
 Responses to questions, knowledge extraction from conversations, and documentation update drafts are all generated via the OpenAI API.
 To protect privacy, user names are replaced with pseudonyms before any message is sent to the API.
-The exact prompts used for classification and generation are included in the Appendix for transparency and reproducibility.
+The complete system prompts are provided in \autoref{sec:appendix}.